 He hit international stardom in 1997, when he released Mas, and then after releasing a follow up album, El Alma al Aire, he tried to conquer the US market.
 In 2001, he became the first Spanish singer to perform for MTV Unplugged, which began his career search in the USA.
 A little known fact is that Alejandro’s biggest dream has always been to make it big in America.

-Another little known fact is that, during his search for US fame, he has collaborated with some of the best musicians of the day releasing songs and videos with Shakira, The Corrs, Calle 13, Malu, Destiny’s Child and Juanes.
+Another little known fact is that, during his search for US fame, he has collaborated with some of the best musicians of the day releasing songs and videos with Shakira, Alicia Keys, The Corrs, Calle 13, Malu, Destiny’s Child, Juanes and others.

 Sanz has been married twice.
 The first time to Mexican model Jaydy Mitchell with whom he has a daughter, Manuela.
-The second to his current wife, Raquel Perera, who he married in 2012.
+Then he married Raquel Perera, they had two children: a son, Dylan, born in 2011 in New York and a daughter, Alma, born in 2014 in Madrid.
+The couple separated in July 2019.

 A little known fact though is that Sanz is also rumored to have another child with a Puerto Rican woman, Valeria Rivera.
 This was shocking as he was still married to Jaydy Mitchell at the time the child was conceived.